 \section{Conclusion and Future Work}

 In this paper, we proposed a learning-based ensemble approach, named LENAS, for 3D radiotherapy dose prediction.
-Two key components of LENAS include 1) a U-NAS framework which automatically searches the neural architectures from numerous architecture configurations to form a teacher network zoo, and 2) a KDA-Net which hierarchically transfers the distilled knowledge from the teacher networks to the student network to reduce the inference time while maintain competitive accuracy.
-In addition, we conducted comprehensively experiments to investigate the impact of diversity in ensemble learning, and derived several empirical guidelines for producing and ensembling multiple base learners in consideration of individual accuracy and diversity.
-Extensive experiments on two public datasets demonstrated the effectiveness and superior performance of our method to the state-of-the-art methods.
+The two key components of LENAS are 1) a U-NAS framework which automatically searches neural architectures from numerous architecture configurations to form a teacher network zoo, and 2) a KDA-Net which hierarchically transfers the knowledge distilled from the teacher networks to the student network to reduce the inference time while maintaining competitive accuracy.
+We conducted comprehensive experiments to investigate the impact of diversity in ensemble learning, and derived several empirical guidelines for producing and ensembling base learners in consideration of individual accuracy and diversity.
+Extensive experiments on two public datasets demonstrated the effectiveness and superior performance of our method compared to state-of-the-arts.